Klaus Peter Geigle

 About Klaus Peter Geigle

 Klaus Peter Geigle is a scholar working on Fluid Flow and Transfer Processes, Computational Mechanics and Automotive Engineering, having authored 61 papers that have together received 1.7k indexed citations.
-Recurring topics across this work include Combustion and flame dynamics (51 papers), Advanced Combustion Engine Technologies (46 papers) and Radiative Heat Transfer Studies (12 papers).
+Recurring topics across this work include Combustion and flame dynamics (51 papers), Advanced Combustion Engine Technologies (46 papers), Radiative Heat Transfer Studies (12 papers), Vehicle emissions and performance (11 papers), Atmospheric chemistry and aerosols (11 papers), Laser-induced spectroscopy and plasma (7 papers), Spectroscopy and Laser Applications (6 papers) and Heat transfer and supercritical fluids (5 papers).
 The work is most often cited by research in Fluid Flow and Transfer Processes (1.2k citations), Computational Mechanics (1.3k citations) and Atmospheric Science (464 citations).
 Klaus Peter Geigle has collaborated with scholars based in Germany, Algeria and United States.
 Frequent co-authors include Wolfgang Meier, Redjem Hadef, Bruno Schuermans, Patrick Schmitt, Thierry Poinsot, Markus Köhler, Manfred Aigner, Peter Gerlinger, William O’Loughlin and Gregory J. Smallwood.
-Their work appears in journals such as Journal of Fluid Mechanics, Combustion and Flame and Applied Thermal Engineering.
+Their work appears in journals such as Applied Physics B, Journal of Engineering for Gas Turbines and Power, Proceedings of the Combustion Institute, Combustion Science and Technology and Combustion and Flame.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.